 Tell me about your pharmacy experience.

 Are you planning to continue working as a pharmacist?

-What characteristics are necessary in a CVS employee?
+What characteristics are necessary for a CVS employee?

-While the CVS locations near you may have several open roles at once, most of them can be grouped into the following categories:
+While CVS locations near you may have several open roles at once, most of CVS’s career options can be put into the following categories: